-Continue reading “Bishop of Coventry asks about funding for arts and humanities”
+Continue reading “Bishop of Worcester asks about arts education”

 The Lord Bishop of Southwark [V]: My Lords, will the Minister please comment on what is being done to support the huge supply chain of talent, materials and suppliers for live events and performances?